date(1p) — Linux manual page

 Japanese Emperor's Era, as long as these are based on the

 Gregorian calendar system.
-Extending the E modifiers to other
+Extending the E modifiers to other date

-date elements may provide an implementation-defined extension
+elements may provide an implementation-defined extension capable

-combination with the O modifier.
+with the O modifier.

 The O modifier supports time and date formats using the locale's